 If you are shopping for home insurance or renters insurance, you may be mystified by the buffet of alphabet soup being served up by insurance companies.

-Memorizing the differences between an HO-2 and HO-3 insurance policy may not be necessary, but understanding their terms and the perils they cover can help you ask the right questions of an insurance agent when you gather home insurance quotes.
+Memorizing the differences between an HO-2 and HO-3 insurance policy isn't necessary, but understanding their terms and the perils they cover can help you identify the right policy for your home.

-According to the Insurance Information Institute (III), some of the disasters commonly excluded from home insurance policies include floods, earthquakes, war, nuclear accidents, landslides, mudslides and sinkholes.
+According to the Insurance Information Institute (III), some of the disasters commonly excluded from home insurance policies include floods, earthquakes, sinkholes, mudslides, war, nuclear accidents, landslides, mudslides and sinkholes.

-When shopping for home insurance quotes, check with individual insurance companies to confirm the coverage provided by their policies.
+When getting home insurance quotes, check with individual insurance companies to confirm the coverage provided by their policies.
 However, most companies follow similar standards of protection for homeowners.
 According to III, the following perils are commonly covered: